AIIradukunda/Snowflake-/README.md

 SnowPro certification notes

-# about SF----
+# about SF
 snowflake (SaaS) -- no hardware to select, no software to install. run in a public cloud infrastructure.
-Snowflake cannot be run on private cloud infrastructures (on-premises or hosted) All components of snowflake’s service run in a public cloud infrastructure ongoing management,maintenance is handled by SF itself
-- analytic db developped for the cloud ; it is not built on an existing database/ big data or hadoop thing
-- faster, easier to use and flexible than traditional warehouse
-- handles availability, optimization, authentication, configuration, resource management and data protection.
+Snowflake cannot be run on private cloud infrastructures (on-premises or hosted) All components of snowflake’s service run in a public cloud infrastructure ongoing management,maintenance is handled by SF itself -- analytic db developped for the cloud ; it is not built on an existing database/ big data or hadoop thing -- faster, easier to use and flexible than traditional warehouse -- handles availability, optimization, authentication, configuration, resource management and data protection.
-#  SF ARCHITECTURE-----
+#  SF ARCHITECTURE
 -- shared disk architectures use multiple nodes to access data stored on a single storage system (Symmetric Multiprocessing SMP)
 -- shared nothing architectures store a portion of data in each node and in each cluster in the data warehouse (Massive parallel processing - MPP) snowflake combines shared disk and shared nothing architectures and innovates new design and takes full advantage of snowflake multi cluster shared data architectures consist of 3 separate layers:
--compute (Query Processing) : where queries are executed.
+-- compute (Query Processing) : where queries are executed.
 Each virtual warehouse is an MPP compute cluster composed of multiple compute nodes
--storage (Database Storage): data is stored in the database in columnar format
-- All data stored as an internal, optimized, compressed columnar format (micro-partitions - represents logical structure of table) - Can’t access the data directly, only through Snowflake (SQL etc)
+-- storage (Database Storage): data is stored in the database in columnar format -- All data stored as an internal, optimized, compressed columnar format (micro-partitions - represents logical structure of table) - Can’t access the data directly, only through Snowflake (SQL etc)
-- services (Query Processing) (that manages it all)
+--  services (Query Processing) (that manages it all)
 # Warehouse
 A warehouse provide the required resources: CPU, MEMORY, TEMPORARY STORAGE TO perform  select  statements and DML operations, a warehouse must be running and in use session